Stock Analysis on Net

 Microsoft Excel

-The analysis of the financial asset composition over the observed quarterly periods reveals several noteworthy trends and shifts in asset structure.
+The analysis of the asset composition over multiple quarterly periods reveals several noteworthy trends in the financial structure:

 Cash and Cash Equivalents